Last Updated on 14th January 2023

-While, as I said above, the Rust IP ban mainly applies to cheaters in-game, there are some rare cases when users will get IP banned without an apparent reason.
+While, as I said above, the Rust IP ban mainly applies to cheaters in-game and people who break the rules, some rare cases exist when users get IP banned without an apparent reason.

-Below you can see some of the most common reasons people get banned on Rust.
+Below you can see some of the most common reasons people get banned on Rust:

-- Exposing personal information of other players.
+- Exposing personal information of other Rust players.

-- Impersonating Rust stuff
+- Impersonating Rust stuff.